coastalcph/gender-neutral-vl/README.md

       Bugliarello, Emanuele   and
       Brandl, Stephanie  and
       Elliott, Desmond",
-    booktitle = "Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP 2023)", month = dec,
+    booktitle = "Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing", month = dec,
     year = "2023",
     address = "Singapore, Singapore",